Abdullah101298/Plotly_challenge-/README.md

   <li> Display the sample metadata, i.e., an individual's demographic information.

-  <li> Display each key-value pair from the metadata JSON object somewhere on the page.
+  <li> Display each key-value pair from the metadata JSON object on the page.